-PLAINTIFF'S AMENDED MOTION FOR PRELIMINARY INJUNCTION
+PLAINTIFF'S MOTION FOR TEMPORARY RESTRAINING ORDER AND FOR PRELIMINARY INJUNCTION

-Plaintiff St. Michael's Media, Inc. hereby files its Amended Motion for Preliminary Injunction against Defendants The City of Baltimore, James Shea, Mayor Brandon M. Scott, and SMG (collectively, "Defendants").
-St. Michael's Media seeks a preliminary injunction requiring the Government Defendants to cease any efforts to stop St. Michael's from engaging in First Amendment protected activity, to honor its venue's contractual relationships with St. Michael's, to prevent the Government Defendants from interfering with St. Michael's preparations for and conducting its rally, and requiring specific performance by SMG of its contractual obligations to St. Michael's.
-Further, to the extent that the City of Baltimore, as owner of the venue at issue, must also be compelled to honor the contract, it should be so compelled.
-This Motion is made pursuant to Fed.
-R. Civ.
-P. 65.
+Plaintiff St. Michael's Media, Inc. requires a temporary restraining order against Defendants The City of Baltimore, James Shea, and Mayor Brandon M. Scott (collectively, "Defendants").
+St. Michael's Media seeks a temporary restraining order and preliminary injunction requiring Defendants to instruct Royal Farms Arena, the company with which St. Michael's entered into contracts to conduct its rally at its chosen location, to honor its contractual relationships with St. Michael's, and preventing Defendants from interfering with St. Michael's preparations for and conducting its rally.
+This Motion is made pursuant to Rule 65 of the Federal Rules of Civil Procedure.